HoerTech-gGmbH/openMHA/examples/16-node-red-gui-demo/README.txt

 in this example directory.
 The configuration basically contains a dynamic range compression plugin, a noise generator and a sine generator.
-These plugins can be controlled using the GUI via a webbrowser.
+These plugins can be controlled using the GUI via a web browser.

 The GUI can be started by running

 node-red GUI_demo.flow

 in the same example directory.
-A webserver will be started that provides the Node-RED configuration interface.
+A web server will be started that provides the Node-RED configuration interface.
-It can be reached through a webbrowser under: http://127.0.0.1:1880/.
+It can be reached through a web browser under: http://127.0.0.1:1880/.

 The dashboard, i.e., openMHA control interface defined in the Node-RED configuration